 Jessica Kelly

 J.M.
 Richards was an architectural critic, author and editor of the British magazine The Architectural Review (AR) from 1935 to 1972.
-In the mid-1980s Richards enquired with the magazines then editor Peter Davey about the whereabouts of his archive from his forty-year career at the publication.
+In the mid-1980s Richards enquired with the magazine’s then editor Peter Davey about the whereabouts of his archive from his forty-year career at the publication.
 Davey’s reply, in a letter dated January 1985, was this:

 I am afraid that all enquiries lead to one conclusion—that there are simply no records kept of editorial matters older than about 1978 [...]
 I think this is a tragedy and quite agree with you that your correspondence would have constituted a valuable archive which should have been available to researchers [...]
 I can only say how sorry I am that this material seems to be irretrievably dispersed.